 His work provides the scientific basis for smoking cessation education in people with COPD today.

-Until fairly recently, two of the most common treatments for COPD were not available.
+Until fairly recently, two of the most common treatments for COPD weren’t available.
 In the past, oxygen therapy and steroid treatment were considered dangerous for people with COPD.
 Exercise was also discouraged because it was thought to put a strain on the heart.

 Inhalers and mechanical ventilators were introduced in the early 1960s.
-The concept of pulmonary rehabilitation and homecare for people with COPD was introduced at the 8th Aspen Emphysema Conference, held in June of 1965.
+The concept of pulmonary rehabilitation and home care for people with COPD was introduced at the 9th Aspen Emphysema Conference.
+Read on to learn about other treatments for COPD.

 The 1990s saw a surge in the use of medication to manage the symptoms of COPD and restore pulmonary function.
 A major push in COPD education meant that smoking cessation and clean air awareness became primary focuses of self-care treatment.

 Today, it’s known that a healthy lifestyle can help people with COPD to manage and improve their symptoms.
-Healthcare professionals stress the importance of diet, nutrition, and physical exercise as part of a COPD rehabilitation program.
+Healthcare professionals stress the importance of diet and physical exercise as part of a COPD rehabilitation program.

 Over the years, physicians have done much to help us understand the causes, diagnosis, and progression of COPD.
 The earlier that COPD is diagnosed, the better the long-term prognosis.

-Although there is no cure for COPD, symptoms can be treated, and people with the condition can improve their overall quality of life.
-Visit the COPD Center for more tips on managing your COPD.
+Although there’s no cure for COPD, symptoms can be managed, and people with the condition can improve their overall quality of life.
+Visit this page for more information on COPD.